bilal3387/Unity-Android-Ads-Plugin/README.md

 		HideLeadboltInterstitial()	// Prevent Leadbolt Interstitial from showing if its not already shown ShowAdBuddizInterstitial()	// Show AdBuddiz Interstitial
+		HideAdBuddizInterstitial()	// Prevent AdBuddiz Interstitial from showing if its not already shown ShowStartAppInterstitial()	// Show StartApp Interstitial
-		HideAdBuddizInterstitial()	// Prevent AdBuddiz Interstitial from showing if its not already shown ShowAutoAd()			// Show Random Ads
+		HideStartAppInterstitial()	// Prevent StartApp Interstitial from showing if its not already shown ShowAutoAd()			// Show Random Ads

 # Public Properties